-As a tenor, Maglione has appeared with Artefact Ensemble, Kansas City Baroque Consortium, Kantorei KC, The Same Stream, The St. Tikhon Choir, Sunflower Baroque, Spire Chamber Ensemble, and made his debut with Portland-based Capella Romana on the 2021–2022 season.
+As a tenor, Maglione has performed with leading ensembles including Artefact Ensemble, Kansas City Baroque Consortium, Kantorei KC, The Same Stream, The St. Tikhon Choir, Sunflower Baroque, Spire Chamber Ensemble, and Capella Romana.

-A sought-after clinician and frequent guest conductor, Maglione regularly teaches workshops and has conducted All-State and honor choirs in California, Kansas, Mississippi, Missouri, New Mexico, New Jersey, New York, and Pennsylvania.
+A sought-after clinician, adjudicator, and guest conductor, Maglione has led All-State and honor choirs across the United States, including in California, Kansas, Mississippi, Missouri, New Mexico, New Jersey, New York, North Carolina, and Pennsylvania.
+From 2008 to 2024, he also served on the summer faculty at Westminster Choir College, mentoring young conductors and singers.

 For Anthony's works published on James Jordan's "Evoking Sound" choral series, please click below.